Post Breakup Stages: What to Expect and How to Move Forward

 -

-Grief isn't linear.
-Healing from a breakup is a non-linear journey.
-Just because you've moved forward doesn't mean you won't have setbacks.
+Grief is not a linear process.
+Healing from the end of a significant relationship is typically a non-linear journey; just because you believe you’ve moved forward does not mean you won’t occasionally encounter setbacks.

 -